Frequently Asked Questions

-No, tickets for the Air Show must be purchased in advance – no tickets will be available to purchase at the entry gates.
+No, tickets for the Air Show must be purchased in advance online here – no tickets will be available to purchase at the entry gates.
 You must not travel to the event without a pre-purchased ticket as you will not be admitted.
-Tickets are not on sale yet for the 2020 Air Show.

 Children under the age of 16 are admitted for free when accompanied by an adult ticket holder.
-They do not need a ticket.
+When purchasing a ticket you will be asked how many children are attending the show with you.
+This is for planning purposes only, you will not receive a ticket for an under 16.

 We have a number of options available.
 Visit the Hospitality Page to find out more.

-As the RAF Cosford Air Show is a self-funded, not-for-profit event with no financial support from the Ministry of Defence, we do not offer individual concessionary prices.
-All profits from the RAF Cosford Air Show are donated to Royal Air Force Charities.
+As the RAF Cosford Air Show is a self-funded, not-for-profit event, we do not offer further concessionary prices.

-The flying display will finish at approximately 17:30.
+The timings of the flying display are currently to be confirmed and subject to change.
 The showground attractions remain open until 19:00.

 Road closure information for local residents will be posted on the website and social media in the run up to the event.
 Residents who are affected will also be kept informed by post.